loganfreeman/configuration/browserify.md

 filename is a "pretend" filename to use for your file, which some streams might use to determine various factors such as the final filename of your file.
 It should be a string, and though recommended, using this argument is optional.

+***vinylBuffer()***

+Creates a transform stream that takes vinyl files as input, and outputs modified vinyl files as output.
+If file.isStream(), file.contents will be converted to a Buffer before being emitted again – otherwise, the file will be emitted immediately.

 ```js
 function compileJS(entry) {